pulumi/docs/content/docs/guides/crosswalk/kubernetes/apps.md

     weight: 9
 ---

-The following are examples of how to create and use various types of Kubernetes resources, and typical apps and workloads.
+The following are examples of Kubernetes deployment with Pulumi — how to create and use various types of Kubernetes resources, and typical apps and workloads.

 {{< chooser cloud "aws,azure,gcp" / >}}